Odhynn/Naerk/content/Places/Walrus Shores.md

 > > | --- | --- |
 > > | Location | western shores of [[Belgosreim]] |

 The western shores of [[Belgosreim]] form treacherous rocks for sailors, as well as numerous fjords.
-They are full of walrus (hence the name), seals, sea lions and many othe aquatic mammals, and are also known to host several linnorms.
+They are full of walrus (hence the name), seals, sea lions and many othe aquatic mammals, and are also known to host several ferocious linnorms.